dev-onejun/CSE-5334/papers/review.md

 Specifically, the problems are handled as the following. **1.** Computing Impurity Measure: During computing the Entropy of each child node, the missing values are ignored and not counted.
 But when computing the whole Entropy of the children, the missing values are counted in a denominator (since it was included in the parent node) and not counted in a numerator (since it was ignored in the child node).

 **2.** Distribute Instances: Using a class label of the data with missing values, the instance is distributed to child nodes as probabilities.
-For example, if there was 7 True and 3 False in the parent node, the instance with missing values was True, and an attribute divided the data into (0 True, 3 False) and (2 True, 4 False), the instance is distributed to the child nodes as (0 + 3/9 True, 3 False) and (2 + 6/9 True, 4 False).
+For example, if there was 3 True and 7 False in the parent node, the instance with missing values was True, and an attribute divided the data into (0 True, 3 False) and (2 True, 4 False), the instance is distributed to the child nodes as (0 + 3/9 True, 3 False) and (2 + 6/9 True, 4 False).

 **3.** Classify Instances: When it comes to testing an instance with missing values, the instance follows the bigger probability of the majority attribute value.
 For example, if a tree is trained the number of True instances 3.67 and False instances 6.33, the instance with missing values follows the False branch.

-**Data Fragmentation** occurs when the decision tree splits the dataset into smaller and smaller subsets as it grows deeper.
+$\quad$ **Data Fragmentation** occurs when the decision tree splits the dataset into smaller and smaller subsets as it grows deeper.
 As the paper already reviewed, this causes overfitting.
 In addition ot this, it leads to insufficient data for statistical significance.
 When it comes to analyzing the data, if the data becomees too fragmented, the number of predicted data at leaf nodes becomes too small to infer reliable patterns.

-**Search Strategy** arises since finding the optimal decision tree is NP-hard.
+$\quad$ **Search Strategy** arises since finding the optimal decision tree is NP-hard.
 Algorithms constructing decision trees have adopted a greedy search.
 The paper already reviewed about this. **Expressiveness** is another limitation of decision trees.
 The decision tree is not expressive enough to represent the complex relationship between features and class labels.
 Non-linear relationships are not well represented in the decision tree. **Tree Replication** is the other issue.
 A decision tree can be duplicated easily in the multiple branches to capture certain patterns in the data.
 In other words, same subtrees appears in different branches, which makes the tree redundant and complex.

 **3) Model Evaluation** \
 $\quad$ In order to know how evaluate the model, **1.
 Metrics**, **2.
 Methods for performance evaluation**, and **3.
 Methods for model comparison** are needed.